Ishii06/WilloraProject/README.md

 **WILLORA** is an AI-powered journaling web platform designed to help users express their thoughts freely while gaining **emotional insights and mood analysis** through AI.
 The platform promotes **self-awareness, mental well-being, and community support**, while maintaining strong privacy and security for personal reflections.

-This project was developed as part of a **Web Development with MERN Stack Internship**.

 ---

 ## ✨ Key Features